Jakob-Unfried/Fast-Time-Evolution-of-MPS-using-QR/README.md

 There is also an implementation of the QR-based algorithm in [tenpy](https://github.com/tenpy/tenpy), which supports symmetries, but can only run on CPU.

-As of april 2023, it is included in the main branch, but not yet in an official release, so you need to build tenpy from source if you want to use it.

-GPU support for tenpy is on the longterm roadmap..
+GPU support for tenpy is planned for version 2, and the linear algebra developed at [tenpy/cyten](https://github.com/tenpy/cyten)